Access and Running Jobs (Slurm)

 Interactive Jobs

-The nodescheduler program is used to grant interactive access to a node and works with both the Torque and Slurm clusters.
+The nodescheduler program is used to grant interactive access to a node and works with both the Slurm cluster.
 You are allowed to request up to two weeks of time on a single node.
 For example:

 nodescheduler -r 14